 (H) Vigorously pursuing all objections to claims and adversary proceedings filed on behalf of the debtor to a final order or judgement; and

-(I) Vigorously defending all adversary proceedings filed against the debtor to final order or judgment.
+(I) Vigorously defending all adversary proceedings filed against the debtor to a final order or judgment.

 (3) Provides competent services consistent with and in compliance with the Code and Bankruptcy Rules.